 Range: Andros Island, The Bahamas

 Size: Males, up to 4.5 feet, head to tail, 19.8 pounds.
 Females, 22.5 inches, snout to vent length, 3.7 feet, head to tail.

-Their greatest conservation needs include the development and implementation of an education and awareness program at national and local levels, improvements in the management and protection afforded by the Westside National Park, establishment of a sustainable funding source for protection, management and education, and potentially preliminary actions to ensure that illegal collection for the pet trade does not become a serious future threat.
+- The greatest conservation needs include the development and implementation of education and awareness programs at national and local levels, improvements in the management and protection afforded by the Westside National Park, establishment of a sustainable funding source for protection, management and education.

 Determining Appropriate Protected Areas for the Andros Iguana